la2050/archive/_projects/2015/localized-mobile-news-app-connecting-you-to-your-community.md

 'In one sentence, please describe what your organization does': >- Ruckus projects is a community of future makers coming together to launch projects that matter.
-'In one to three sentences, please describe your proposal.': >- We are the Waze for neighborhood news and events!
-Using geo-location data from local news sources (of your choosing), our app will plot the stories that matter to you, in real-time, on an interactive map that both engages and informs.
-Gone are the days of information overload and irrelevant articles... it's time to view the news like never before!
 Where will you be working?:
   - City of Los Angeles
 How do you plan to use these resources to make change?: